The FBI wrote MLK a letter.

 A man squats with two tall energy drinks, a cigarette, and his sensor.

 Gentle and murderous.

-The Hunch tells a story about riding to Omaha in a hybrid.
-It broke down on the Nebraska interstate.
+The Hunch tells a story of how he and a friend drove to Omaha in a hybrid.
+It broke down along the way, on a Nebraska interstate.
+A state trooper pulled up behind them.
 They had half an ounce of bubble hash in the glove-box.
-A patrol call pulled up.
-Driver had a outstanding warrant for DWI and a hit and run.
+"My friend had an outstanding warrant for a DWI hit and run."
 So they split the half, and each ate a quarter.

 "It made me trip.
 You should try it."

 Lexington.
 "This is a lunch stop.
 We will be here for 30 minutes."

 Behind me is the man who needed a phone in Denver.
 He is standing in line with someone, "I appreciate you lettin' me make that call earlier."